victoria-lo/victoria-lo/README.md

 ### 👋 Hello world!

+If you're new here, hi!
 My name is Victoria.
-I'm a solutions engineer, technical blogger, speaker, [GitHub Star](https://stars.github.com/profiles/victoria-lo/) and [WomenWhoCode Singapore](https://www.womenwhocode.com/network/singapore/) leader.
-Besides loving my job and my side hustles, I love to read books, play video games and collect quotes.
-As a technical content writer, I write for the largest publishers on [Medium](https://victoria2666.medium.com/) such as The Startup, Level Up Coding, Better Programming and JavaScript in Plain English while publishing on my personal blog, [Articles By Victoria](https://lo-victoria.com)!
+I'm a solutions engineer, technical blogger, speaker, [GitHub Star](https://stars.github.com/profiles/victoria-lo/), newbie podcaster at [ragTech](https://ragtech.hashnode.dev/) and WomenDevs Singapore leader.
+My mission is to create communities of lifelong learners.
+As a leader at WomenDevs Singapore, I am dedicated to empowering women in the tech industry, fostering a network that propels their careers to new heights.

+Over the past 4 years, I've written beginner-friendly articles on web development and technical blogging, as well as non-tech topics such as productivity tips and occasional book reviews to feed my brain 🤓
+I also have a [Blogging series](https://lo-victoria.com/series/victorias-blogging-tips) for those who are new to tech blogging.
+If these topics interest you, subscribe to my newsletter to not miss reading my latest articles~

 ### 🧐 Some Things About Me
 - 💼 Solutions Engineer